JLalomia/117_SSG/JS.md

 - First Release: The initial version was released as LiveScript in Netscape Navigator 2.0 in September 1995.
 - Renaming to JavaScript: It was renamed to JavaScript in December 1995 to capitalize on the popularity of Java, even though the two languages are not directly related.
 - Standardization: JavaScript was standardized in 1997 under the name ECMAScript by the European Computer Manufacturers Association (ECMA).
+### WHERE
+- Netscape Communications Corporation: JavaScript was created at Netscape, a pioneering web browser company, in 1995.
+Netscape Navigator was one of the most popular browsers of the time, and JavaScript was implemented to enhance web interactivity.
+- Silicon Valley, California: The development of JavaScript occurred at Netscape’s headquarters in Silicon Valley, which was (and still is) a hub for tech innovation and development.
+- Worldwide Adoption: JavaScript quickly gained global adoption through its inclusion in web browsers like Netscape Navigator and later, Internet Explorer.
+This ensured its rapid spread and use by web developers globally.
+- ECMA International: JavaScript was standardized by ECMA International, an organization based in Europe, which oversees the ECMAScript standard, ensuring consistent implementation across browsers.
 ### HOW
 - Interpreted Language: JavaScript is executed directly by the web browser's JavaScript engine without the need for prior compilation.
 - DOM Manipulation: It allows for dynamic manipulation of the Document Object Model (DOM), enabling changes to the HTML and CSS of web pages in real-time.